Blog

 Before you do anything else, it’s worth checking for a spare wire.
 Sometimes, when your home’s thermostat cable was originally installed, it contained more wires than your old thermostat needed.
 This means you might have an extra wire tucked away inside the wall, just waiting for a job.
 To check, you’ll need to turn off the power to your HVAC system at the breaker.
 Then, carefully remove your thermostat to see the wires behind it.
 You’re looking for a wire that isn’t connected to any terminal.
 If you find one, the next step is to check the control board on your furnace to see if the other end of that same wire is available there.
 If it is, you can connect it to the C-terminal on both ends, and you’ve just created your own C-wire.

-Run a New Thermostat Wire
+Run a New Thermostat Cable

 If you don’t have a spare wire and prefer a more permanent fix than an adapter, running a new thermostat wire is the best long-term solution.
 This involves replacing the entire cable that runs between your furnace and your thermostat with a new one that has enough wires to support your smart thermostat’s functions.
 A professional can run this new wire through your walls, providing a direct and reliable connection for your system.
 While this is the most labor-intensive option, it’s also the most robust, ensuring your thermostat has a dedicated power source without any workarounds.
 For a clean and safe installation, we recommend having our team of experts handle your thermostat wiring.